 Jennifer, one of the participating women, told us how she became homeless: “I went back home and stayed there for two years and when I came back somebody was in my house and he claimed it for himself; the house I lived in for 15 years.
 It’s been horrible, they chased me out, the guy took me to court, he stole my things, just a lot of problems.”

 The visit started with a history detailing the origin of humanity’s usage of the cocoa bean as a currency in the Americas, and the delicacy’s slow expansion into Europe.
 The tour went on to explore the different stages of chocolate production; starting with harvests of the cocoa bean from cacao trees and the process that ultimately results in chocolate we enjoy.
 We got a chance to play with a number of interactive exhibits and marvel at the different chocolate masterpieces found within the walls of the Museum.
 Finally, all of us also got to try the delicious chocolate produced on site.

 “As an NGO, we believe that these types of activities can make a difference in people’s lives by reinforcing the individual’s development and self-confidence,” stated Monika Zarucka, Public Information Director.

-It was ICDO’s pleasure to share our time at the Vienna Chocolate Museum with the residents of Haus Miriam and we thank the Museum team, especially Jovana Misaljevic, for that opportunity.
+It was ICDO’s pleasure to share our time at the Vienna Chocolate Museum with the residents of Haus Miriam and we thank the Museum team, especially Jovana Misaljevic, founder of Chocolate Museum Vienna for that opportunity.
 The visit was an enjoyable getaway for the participants, helping bring some normalcy to their lives and boosting their confidence, a step towards their better future.
-ICDO will continue supporting people in regaining more active roles within society, since all of us can safeguard diversity and better our joint future.
+ICDO will continue supporting people in regaining more active roles within society since all of us can safeguard diversity and better our joint future.

 Chocolate Museum Vienna: